 (Photo colors may not match the actual colors)

-It is top quality table display, produced by Dragon King Swords, setting a new standard in the sword market.
-It has a high quality solid wood construction and highly polished.
+It is a top quality table display, produced by Dragon King Swords, setting a new standard in the sword market.
+It has a high-quality solid wood construction and highly polished.

 The Art of Japanese Style Sword Making

 The forging of a Japanese sword is a subtle and careful process, an art that has developed over the centuries as much in response to stylistic and aesthetic considerations as to technical improvements.